rbb/TeenyRogue/README.md

 - Leveling up
    - Graphics
    - Level up bonuses
-   - hit points to level structure/equation
+- Improve hit points to level array accuracy
-- Monster AI
+- Improve monster AI
+- Torches on walls
+- Original or free artwork for sprites
+- targeting mechanism for non-ballistic powerups
+- blit hit points of monters on their sprites

 Hours
 --------------------------